 Just like the Circular Mound Altar, the architectural design of the Imperial Vault of Heaven complex also possesses special acoustic characteristics.
 Sound waves that originate from the Dialogue Stone (the 18th stone away from the marble platform) are almost mysteriously carried to the northeast corner of the East Annex Hall and the northwest corner of the West Annex Hall.
 When standing by the Echo Wall behind one of the annex halls, you could whisper a message that would be clearly understood by someone standing behind the other annex hall.
 Perhaps most strangely, when speaking from one of the Three Echo Stones and facing the Vault, you will hear either one (when standing on the 1st stone), two (from the middle stone) or three echoes (from the 3rd stone).

-The Altar for Grain Prayers with its carved white marble railings is connected by three gates at its northern side to the Imperial Hall of Heaven.
+The Altar of Prayer for Good Harvests with its carved white marble railings is connected by three gates at its northern side to the Imperial Hall of Heaven.
 It contains shrines that hold tablets and this is also the place where the tablets were consecrated during imperial times.
 The emperor also performed a ritual here on the day before the ceremony.

 partial view of the Long Corridor to the east of the Hall of Prayer for Good HarvestsJust like the Circular Mound Altar, the Altar of Prayer for Good Harvests is also connected to a Divine Kitchen Courtyard to the east where the sacrificial offerings were prepared in the days before the ceremony.
 On the eve of the ceremony, this 350-meter-long passage was lit up by lanterns while the offerings were brought to the altar.
 It is known as the Long Corridor or the Seventy-Two Long Corridors because the seventy-two rooms behind its wall all share the same roof and eave.